andOlga/umineko-catbox-english/CONTRIBUTING.md

 Alternatively, a GitHub Actions workflow is provided in the repository.
 You may simply choose to enable actions in your fork, and GitHub will build a patch for you whenever you push.
 If your workflow isn't particularly heavy and you don't build the patch super often, you might prefer this approach.

-Additionally, if you are using Ryujinx, you may define the `$UMINEKO_TARGET` environment variable as the path to your Ryjinx folder, e.g. `/c/Users/<your username>/AppData/Roaming/Ryujinx`.
+Additionally, if you are using Ryujinx, you may define the `$UMINEKO_TARGET` environment variable as the path to your Ryujinx folder, e.g. `/c/Users/<your username>/AppData/Roaming/Ryujinx`.
 If done correctly, then building the patch will automatically copy it to your Ryujinx folder instead of creating archives for manual extraction.